 I finished my elementary school with pretty good grades, so I had a priority to enroll in some more competent school for high school.
 I chose to study information technology, and ultimately, in the end, I became the student of the year.
 This experience gave me a lot of hope and motivation in life, so I continued to study at the SEE University in Tetovo.
 I finished my Bachelors’s in Computer Engineering with substantial grades.

-I enrolled for a Master’s in Embedded Systems at TU of Vienna.
-I got a simple job just enough to survive, and at some later point, I could work as a part-time working student at a software company in Vienna.
+So, I enrolled for a Master’s in Embedded Systems at TU of Vienna.
+I got a simple job with just enough income to survive, and at some later point, I could work as a part-time working student at a software company in Vienna.
 After one full year of working in that position, I was offered a full-time job within the same company.
 This opportunity was a big step forward in my life, and eventually, this was the end of my financial struggles.

 I am pretty satisfied with my life now, and my family is incredibly proud of me.
 My dream of becoming a pilot did not come true, but the primary vision of becoming financially independent and happy in life became ultimately real, and I’m living my life as never before!